Can Parenting Styles Affect Child Anxiety?

 The idea that there is a right or wrong way to bring up children is challenged by findings that reveal how certain parenting styles work better than others.
 Parenting needs to be tailored to children's personalities say psychologists and psychiatrists.
-The right parenting style can lead to half as many anxiety and depression symptoms in school-aged children whereas mismatches lead to twice as many.
+Research shows that a good fit between parenting style and child temperament can reduce the risk of anxiety and depression symptoms by 50 percent in school-aged children.
+Mismatches increase risk of such symptoms two-fold.

-At the annual meeting of the American Psychiatric Association, psychiatrist Michael Liebowitz, M.D., reported that parental overprotectiveness brings out the worse in children.
+At the annual meeting of the American Psychiatric Association, psychiatrist Michael Liebowitz, M.D., reported that parental overprotectiveness brings out the worst in children.
 An unusually high proportion of panic patients, he says, report having had overprotective parents.
-Overprotectiveness results in children experiencing stress in situations that others find un-threatening and this can continue into adulthood.
+Overprotectiveness results in children experiencing chronic stress in situations that others find unthreatening and this can continue into adulthood.

 Psychologist Doreen Arcus, Ph.D., found two basic parental philosophies in middle-class loving parents.
 The first views their child as sensitive and needing to be protected from stress.
 They tend not to set firm limits on behavior and use distraction as a way of stopping or preventing their child from behaving in ways deemed inappropriate.
-The second views discipline as education and this requires the child to accommodate their environment: so a child playing in the trash, for example, would be told "no" and why they must stop.
-This child learns the boundaries and how to extinguish their fear response - the first child does not.
+The second views discipline as education.
+This requires the child to accommodate to their environment.
+A child playing in the trash, for example, would be told "no" and why they must stop.
+This child learns the boundaries and how to extinguish their fear response.
+The first child does not.

 Parents who allow children to cope with day-to-day stressors, but who offer emotional and practical support, help their child to develop resilience and strategies for coping.
-Overprotective parents who take responsibilities away from their child increase the risk of childhood anxiety disorders developing.
+Overprotective parents who take responsibilities away from their child increase the risk of chronic stress due to lack of coping skills.

 The ability of a child to regulate their own emotions and actions is associated with lower levels of anxiety and depression.
-Some children appear to develop this "effortful control" regardless of parenting style and therefore have fewer symptoms of anxiety or depression.
+Some children appear to develop this "effortful control,” or the ability to inhibit their instinctual response or reaction in favor of a less dominant response or reaction, regardless of parenting style and therefore have fewer symptoms of anxiety or depression.